My Little Pony (IDW Publishing): Classics Reimagined: The Unicorn of Odd (August 2023 – December 2023)

 The Classics Reimagined: The Unicorn of Odd mini series ran from August to December 2023 for a total of four issues.
 It centers around a retelling of L. Frank Baum's classic novel The Wonderful Wizard of Oz with Applejack playing the role of Dorothy.

 Kenbucky Roller Derby (January 2024 – June 2024)

 The Kenbucky Roller Derby mini series will run for a total of five issues from January to June 2024.
 It centers around the Mane Six from A New Generation as they form a roller derby team to compete in a national competition alongside a disgraced former champion.

-Set Your Sail (April 2024 – July 2024)
+Set Your Sail (April 2024 – August 2024)

-The Set Your Sail mini series will run for a total of four issues from April to July 2024.
-It sees the Mane Six from A New Generation as they are transformed into Seaponies and explore the mythical underwater kingdom alongtime a ragtag gang of pirates.
+The Set Your Sail mini series ran for a total of five issues from April to August 2024.
+It sees the Mane Six from A New Generation as they are transformed into Seaponies and explore the mythical underwater kingdom alongside a ragtag gang of pirates.